centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-freebox-restapi.md

 - Validate within the Freebox UI and keep the token safe
 - Navigate to http://<freebox_ip>/api/v4/login/authorize/<app_id>
-- Check on the webpage that the application is authorized
+- Check on the webpage that the application is authorized.

 Keep your <app_id> and obtained token with you as you will need it during the host configuration.